scriptinator/ForuxStuff/TYSK.md

 2. There are custom enchantments, you can get them randomly with a level 30 enchant.
 3. Ender Chests are banned you can not craft nor use them
 5. Do /wild to teleport randomly into the wilderness
-6. There are special arrows, refer to [http://i.imgur.com/tICcIJq.gifv](http://i.imgur.com/tICcIJq.gifv) for crafting instruction
+6. There are special arrows, refer to [http://i.imgur.com/tICcIJq.gifv](http://i.imgur.com/tICcIJq.gifv) for crafting instruction.
+TNT Arrows are disabled
 7. If you want someone killed do /bounty, to list bounties do /bounties, keep in mind you can not take back bounties so choose wisely!
 8. There are shields!
 Do /shop to buy them.
 9. Airdrops drop every 30 minutes.
 Their coordinates will be broadcasted in chat.